-A 675 nm hop over the Timor sea to Australia
+A 675 nm flight over the Timor sea to Australia

 The approach to Broome International airport was visually stunning as brilliant sand beaches and turquoise blue waters welcome you to Australia.